burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Also, we can traverse AST and translate this code into a more low-level construction expressed as Assembly Language (ASM) or Intermediate Representation (IR).

-Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage...
+Compilers' innovations based on various fields of science and engineering that mainly bring considerable speedup are exploited in this stage!

 Typically, compilers perform a sequence of transformation passes.
 Each transformation pass analyzes and edits the code to optimize performance.
 A transformation pass might run multiple times.
 Steps run in a predetermined order that usually seems to work well.
 Some examples of optimization techniques that are happening at this moment and considered as a general practice: